SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 You gain an additional gambit die.

-* Additional Gambits

-Learn 2 more gambits.

 * Battle Clarity

 Gain proficiency with a saving throw of your choice.

+* Gambits

+Learn 2 gambits.

 * Replace Gambit